BenRoe/atmega328p-standalone-board/README.md

 # 328p-Standalone-TH

-A only through hole components development board for the Atmega328P with USB-C connector.
+Development board for the Atmega328P with USB-C connector and only through hole components.
-It's also very handy to flash the bootloader on many Atmega328P IC's.
+It's very handy to flash the bootloader on many Atmega328P IC's.

 <img src="img/atmega328p-standalone-by-benroe-side.jpg">